TomasDrozdik/SARP/README.md

 > ls bin
 distance_vector
 sarp
-static_forwarding
+sarp_linear
+sarp_square
+sarp_cube
+sarp_bigcube
+sarp_readdress_square
+sarp_readdress_cube
+sarp_update_threshold
 ```

+Run all binaries - may take long time apprx.
+2 hours
+`make data`

+Plot all thesis plots
+`make plot`

 ## Configuration

 ### Simulation parameters

-Most of the input parameters of the simulation are static in class `simulation::SimulationParameters` these can be set only programaticaly now but it should be doable via some json or similar config file.
+Most of the input parameters of the simulation are static in class `simulation::SimulationParameters` these can be set only programaticaly.

 ### Network Topology